How Subchapter S Corporations Are Taxed

 In effect, the built-in gain tax prevents C corporations from saving income taxes by converting to S corporation status right before they sell appreciated assets.

 If you're a C corporation considering an S corporation election, by the way, you'll want to get a competent tax practitioner involved in your analysis and decision-making.
 The built-in gain tax rules are a little complicated.
 For example, you get to net built-in gains and built-in losses.
 As another example, sometimes what the tax laws consider a built-in gain is a little surprising.
 For example, a cash-basis taxpayer will have built-in gain in their accounts receivable and built-in loss in their accounts payable.

 Note: Your current tax accountant should be able to help you with C corporation to S corporation issues.
 However, if you don't have a good tax accountant, we might be able to help you.
 Click the Becoming a Client link for more details.

-Want a Free, Do-it-yourself S Corporation Kit?
+Interested in a Downloadable Do-it-yourself S Corporation Kit?

-If you want to set up an S corporation or even just think you might want to set up an S corporation, you probably ought to grab one of our free, do-it-yourself S corporation kits.
+If you want to set up an S corporation or even just think you might want to set up an S corporation, you probably ought to grab one of our do-it-yourself S corporation kits.

-Setting up an LLC or corporation and then electing subchapter S status is pretty darn straightforward.
+Many small business owners and entreprenuers don't need to pay hundreds or thousands of dollars to an attorney, accountant or paralegal service to set up an S corporation.
+In fact, setting up an LLC or corporation and then electing subchapter S status is pretty darn straightforward.
 You only need to fill out three forms--the simplest of which is the form you complete to form the corporation or limited liability company.

 One other thing we'll say here, too.
 After you set up an S corporation, do use a CPA for your tax return.
 (Ideally, a local CPA or CPA firm with lots of S corporation experience.)
 The 1120S corporate tax return complicates your return preparation and also requires extra accounting.